 View Emergency Preparedness: The University of Texas at Austin website to learn about UT emergency information.
 Visit the UT Behavior Concerns Advice Line website that provides UT faculty, students and staff an opportunity to discuss their concerns about another individual’s behavior.

-Call Student Affairs Office at (512) 232-4780, and Front Desk at (512) 471-7913 for the UT Austin School of Nursing emergency updates.
+Call Student Services Office at (512) 232-4780, and Front Desk at (512) 471-7913 for the UT Austin School of Nursing emergency updates.
 Click here to download the School of Nursing Emergency Procedures (PDF).